Hoffmannseggia microphylla, Wand Holdback

 Elevation: Up to 1,000 feet (305 m); up to 3,000 feet (914 m) in California.

 Habitat Preferences: Dry sandy or rocky mesas and slopes.

 Recorded Range: Wand Holdback is relatively rare in the United States where it is found only Arizona and California.
-In Arizona it is limited to the southwest corner of the state; largest populations in California where it is found in the southern southeast county and Inyo County, California.
+In Arizona it is limited to the southwest corner of the state; the largest populations occur in California where it is found in the southeast and Inyo County, California.
 It is also native to Baja California and Mexico.

 North America & US County Distribution Map for Hoffmannseggia microphylla.